chrishuber/bay-area-wild-mushrooms/README.md

 <hr/>

 <p>
 In terms of feature engineering, I created an artifical half mile square location grid and assigned a code to each grid cell to break down the geolocation of each mushroom without using cross-correlated latitude/longitude data.
 I manually looked up the edibility/poisonous/medicinal/etc. nature of each mushroom species as this information was not supplied in the dataset but is very important.
 In my research I also found that both edible and poisonous mushrooms exist within the same genus (e.g. <i>Aminita</i> Novinupta vs. <i>Aminita</i> phalloides).
-I found a column in my dataset with descriptive wording and also mined that to indicate the presence of forests (Redwood, Coastal Oak, Douglass Fir) as well as other environmental factors (grass, wood chip, duff) that are required or very beneficial for certain mushroom species to grow using the reported location of finds and investigation of forest compositions in places like regional parks.
+I found a column in my dataset with descriptive wording and also mined that to indicate the presence of forests (Redwood, Coastal Oak, Douglass Fir) as well as other environmental factors (grass, wood chip, duff) that are required or very beneficial for certain mushroom species to grow.
 </p>

 <p>